 New Trees for Rectory Park

-Trees for Cities is planning to plant 47 new trees in Rectory Park.
-Some of these will be arranged along one of the paths in the middle of the park to provide shade along the walking route, while others will be positioned around the existing playground for visual interest and additional shade.
-We have taken care that the placement of the trees will not impact sightlines or sports pitches across the park.
+Trees for Cities planted 47 new trees in Rectory Park.
+Some of these were arranged along one of the paths in the middle of the park to provide shade along the walking route, while others were positioned around the existing playground for visual interest and additional shade.
+We took care that the placement of the trees as they grow will not impact sightlines or sports pitches across the park.

-Most of the trees will be planted as individuals, 10-15 metres apart with some arranged as a copse with three smaller trees around one larger one.
+Most of the trees were planted as individual 'standards', 10-15 metres apart, with some arranged as a copse with three smaller trees around one larger one.

-Trees such as Handkerchief tree and Tulip tree have been placed at key viewpoints in the park for their standout flowers.
+Trees such as Handkerchief tree and Tulip tree were placed at key viewpoints in the park for their standout flowers once they mature.
 Other trees such as Common beech, Downy birch, Field maple, Hawthorn, Hazel and Hornbeam are native species and therefore better suited to local wildlife, which will increase the biodiversity of the park.
-Trees such as Field maple and Pagoda tree grow to have a wide and dense branching structure which will provide much needed shade for warmer months.
+Trees such as Field maple and Pagoda tree grow to have a wide and dense branching structure which will provide much needed shade for warmer and sunnier months.

 Previous planting at Rectory Park